EDDARHMOMI-HICHAM/simple_shell/README.md

 <body>

-This is a simple shell project implemented in C. It supports basic shell commands, such as ls, cd, pwd, echo, and exit.
+This is a simple shell project implemented in <h3>C</h3>.
+It supports basic shell commands, such as ls, cd, pwd, echo, and exit.
 The shell can also be used to pipe commands together and to execute commands in the background.

 <h1>Build Instructions</h2>